0xor1/purity_chat_example/README.md

 with all messages being realyed to/from the **Host** via websockets.

-The chat example application demonstrates how to set up a realtime single page web app with google oauth2 login that links multiple user sessions to create a sinlge global chat room.
+The chat example application demonstrates how to set up a realtime single page web app with google oauth2 login that links multiple user sessions to create a single global chat room.
 But more importantly how the whole application stack can be run on a single page allowing developers to debug multiple clients and the server side all in a single web page, which is a very powerful experience, even more so when considering that it can be